whataa/Hippy/android/sdk/README_QBVER.md

 ### 发布记录

+#### qn-2.14.1-5

+- fix(android): remove web url judge in fetchResourceWithUri
+88f78250 siguangli <siguangli@qq.com> on 2023/1/5 at 16:56

+- feat(core): allow all schemas to dynamic load (#2829)
+4afac8a5 Zoom Chan <zoom_chan@163.com> on 2022/12/29 at 17:35

+- feat(core): dynamic loading support custom protocols
+dbe81e95 pollyzhang <pollyzhang@tencent.com> on 2022/12/27 at 17:34

 #### qb-2.14.1-4

 - fix(core): fix reload bug for inspector
 1acb4600 pollyzhang <pollyzhang@tencent.com> on 2022/12/7 at 15:31

 #### qb-2.14.1-3